facebookresearch/RAM/projects/rllm/README.md

 ### Reference-free setting
 We conduct experiments where we compare  post-trained Qwen3-1.7B (Instruct) models using RLLM or RLHF on easy-to-verify and hard-to-verify reasoning benchmarks in the reference-free setting.
 All models are trained on hard-to-verify samples.
 RLHF'ed models are optimized using SOTA scalar RMs.
-RLLM models are optimized using either prompted LM-as-RM or our trained \methodrm{} LM-as-RM.
+RLLM models are optimized using either prompted LM-as-RM or our trained J1 LM-as-RM.
 We observe improved RLLM results by scaling up the LM-as-RM, with J1-Qwen3-32B-RM improving AIME24 by 12\% on top of a Qwen3-1.7B (Instruct) model.

 ![Method](table1.png)